Jaeger2305/du-meine-gute/cli/README.md

 - [ ] Discarding cards at the beginning of the round
 - [ ] chaining is only possible when using from the hand
 - [ ] add an extra round after the game has ended, and allow producing at all factories.
+- [ ] purchasing a worker has requirements on top of cost
+- [ ] builds cost and victory points need to be separated

 Also, there are some quality of life tasks: